Does Sculptra Cause Cancer? What the Experts Say

 What you do after your appointment is just as important as the treatment itself.
 Following your provider’s aftercare instructions is key to minimizing common side effects like swelling or bruising and ensuring your results settle in beautifully.
 You’ll likely be advised to apply a cold compress, avoid strenuous exercise for a day or two, and stay away from excessive heat like saunas.
 Keeping the area clean and staying hydrated also helps the healing process.
 Your provider should give you clear instructions and tell you who to contact if you have any concerns.

-Feel Confident in Your Decision About Dermal Fillers
+Making an Informed Decision About Dermal Fillers

 When you’re considering any new treatment, especially for your face, it’s completely normal to want all the facts.
 Making an informed decision about dermal fillers means looking at credible information, not just online rumors.
 So let’s address the biggest concern head-on: do dermal fillers cause cancer?
 The answer, according to a strong body of research, is a clear no.